xylous/settle/README.md

     - [x] backlinks (to a Zettel from other Zettel)
 - [x] projects (subdirectories within the main Zettelkasten folder)
     - [x] add notes to projects
+    - [x] create an inbox project by default
     - [x] generate the database with projects included
     - [x] start with an 'inbox' project by default
     - [x] move notes from project to project